What is API-key – Veles Help Center

 You can select one prepared Binding in several bots – and all of them will go to one trading account to work.

-What you see in the Veles profile in the “API keys” section is all the Bindings.
-The API keys themselves are on the exchange.
+What you see in the Veles profile in the “API keys” section (page https://veles.finance/cabinet/account/api) are actually all the Bindings.
+The API keys themselves reside on the exchange.
+Like in this example, on Bybit:

 If you change the key on the exchange, and you already have a binding used in twenty bots, then you just need to edit this one binding, insert new data from the key into it.
 And all bots will automatically use the new data, you do not need to edit each of them.

-If your funds are in the right trading account, but the bot sees the amount less than expected, or even “0”, then you need to check the positions and orders opened on this account.
+If your funds are in the right trading account, but the bot sees the amount less than expected, or even “0”, then you need to go to the exchange, to the trading account itself (find the page with the charts of coins), and check what open positions and orders are placed there.
 Open positions with negative PnL reduce free funds amound down to zero (and return them when they go into profit, to positive PnL).
 And when creating orders, the exchange also reserves funds from the free margin, and then either returns them to the balance (when the order is canceled), or this amount goes into the deals volume (if the order is executed).

 Veles cooperates with exchanges!